cylc/cylc-doc/src/user-guide/running-workflows/scheduler-start-up.rst

 .. note::

-   These are particularly useful files to look at if you are working with a workflow definition containing many template variables as these are filled in these files.
+   These are particularly useful files to look at if the workflow configuration contains many template variables, to see how they are filled in.

 .. _The Workflow Contact File: